A few questions we get asked on a regular basis are “how do we compare with Varonis?” and “is Lepide an alternative to Varonis?”

 Aside from functionality we also win vs Varonis in this area because of our pricing model.
 Whilst I believe we win based on functionality, it would be naive of me to claim that price isn’t relevant.

-A common reason many prospects look at our solution and the Varonis solution, is to determine what their users are doing with their sensitive data.
+A common reason many prospects look at our solution and the Varonis solution is to determine what their users are doing with their sensitive data.
 More accurately, to determine whether users are acting ‘normally’ or appropriately with their sensitive data.

-Our approach to this is quite different to Varonis.
+Our approach to this is quite different from Varonis.
 We fully integrate the ‘sensitive data type’ into our core reports and make it simple to include sensitive data type when creating alerts.
 Our anomaly spotting offers the ability to spot anomalies in user behavior or a specific system (though is perhaps not as integrated as the Varonis platform).
 We came to the UEBA market a little late in comparison to Varonis, so their solution is in some regards a little more mature than ours.
 But ours is easier to use and understand which ultimately makes it easier to get value from.

 One major thing we’ve heard quite a few times is the latency on alerts with the Varonis solution.
-We’ve had some users claiming alerts are not what you’d call “real time.”
+We’ve had some users claiming alerts are not what you’d call “real-time.”
 The other key thing we’ve heard is that Varonis lacks the ability to alert on when files are copied.
 It’s an issue that many of our competitors struggle with.
 We believe it’s absolutely imperative you know this information as files being copied represents one of the biggest security risks.
-We’re able to do this as we use a lightweight agent that captures this detail in real time.
+We’re able to do this as we use a lightweight agent that captures this detail in real-time.

 They do however offer a much broader range of platforms than we do.
 We cover platforms they don’t and vice versa.
 So, it’s a good idea to check that the platforms you require are covered.
 If you’re unsure, just ask us (there’s every chance that if we don’t cover it currently, it’s on our immediate roadmap).

-Varonis vs Lepide for Privileges and Permissions
+Varonis Alternative for Privileges and Permissions

 A key feature that both Varonis and Lepide share is the ability to help enterprises easily understand who has access to what and help determine whether permissions and privileges are appropriate.